-2002, he was Director of Yield Optimization at Return Buy, Inc. and from August 1998 to October 2001, Dr. Davis was an economist at the Macroeconomics and Quantitative Studies Section of the Federal Reserve Board.
+Dr. Davis is the Academic Director of the James A. Graaskamp Center for Real Estate and is the James A. Graaskamp Chair of Real Estate in the Department of Real Estate and Urban Land Economics at the University of Wisconsin-Madison.
+He has worked in the department since September 2006.
+He is currently on the Academic Advisory Council of the Federal Reserve Bank of Chicago and served in 2007 as a Research Associate at the Federal Reserve Bank of Cleveland.
+From July 2002 to August 2006, Dr. Davis was an economist at the Federal Reserve Board working in the Flow of Funds Section.
+From October 2001 to July 2002, he was Director of Yield Optimization at Return Buy, Inc. and from August 1998 to October 2001, Dr. Davis was an economist at the Macroeconomics and Quantitative Studies Section of the Federal Reserve Board.
 Dr. Davis is widely published on issues related to the U.S. housing markets and a frequent lecturer.
 He holds a Ph.D. in Economics from the University of Pennsylvania.
-Dr. Davis also serves on the board of directors of American
+Dr. Davis also serves on the board of directors of American Capital Mortgage Investment Corp.

-Dr. Davis's expertise in economics and finance matters strengthens our Board's collective
+Dr. Davis's expertise in economics and finance matters strengthens our Board's collective qualifications, skills, experience and viewpoints.